Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Introduction

-The main issue of interest for this work is that the agents tend to be myopic, optimizing their own immediate reward, whereas the society would benefit if they also explore new or insufficiently explored alternatives.
+The main issue for this work is that the agents tend to be myopic, optimizing their own immediate reward, whereas the society would benefit if they also explore new or insufficiently explored alternatives.
 While the tension between acquisition and usage of information is extremely well-studied (under the name of~\emph{exploration-exploitation tradeoff}), a crucial new dimension here is the~\emph{incentives} of the agents: since the agents are self-interested, one cannot expect agents to explore only because they are asked to do so.
 This creates a new intriguing \emph{three-way tradeoff} between exploration, exploitation and incentives.
-To study this problem, we introduce a {\em principal}, who abstracts the society or a recommendation system, and whose goal is optimize some social objective function such as the social welfare.
+To study this problem, we introduce a {\em principal}, who abstracts the society or a recommendation system, and whose goal is to optimize some social objective function such as the social welfare.
 The principal can control the flow of information from past experiences to the agents, but is not allowed to use monetary transfers.
 Absent any new information, an agent will only perform the a priori better action, resulting in no exploration.
 Full transparency --- revealing to an agent all information currently known by the principal --- is not a good solution, either, because then an agent would only exploit.
 The goal is to understand how the principal can induce sufficient exploration for achieving near-optimal outcomes.

-The prior work on this problem~\citep{Kremer-JPE14,ICexploration-ec15} has a crucial limitation: given the principal's recommendation, the utility of a given agent is assumed to be unaffected by the choices of other agents.
+The prior work on this problem~\citep{Kremer-JPE14,ICexploration-ec15-conf} has a crucial limitation: given the principal's recommendation, the utility of a given agent is assumed to be unaffected by the choices of other agents.
 This is often not the case in practice.
 We lift this restriction, and allow the agents to affect one another.
-Informally, we posit that the agents operate in a shared environment, and an agent's decision can affect this environment for a limited period of time after the decision is made.
+Informally, we posit that the agents operate in a shared environment, and an agent's decision can affect this environment for a limited period of time.

 \xhdr{Motivating example.} Let us consider a motivating example based on traffic routing.
 Consider a GPS-based navigation application such as Waze that gives each user a recommended driving route based on the current traffic conditions in the road network (consuming information received from other drivers), and uses his GPS signal to monitor his progress and the traffic conditions along the route (producing information for future recommendations).
 A natural goal for the navigation system (the ``principal" in this example) is to minimize the average delay experienced by the users.